 The person initiating the claim and who was injured by a car accident.
 This party is eligible for PIP coverage under their own policy.

 Second Party (plaintiff’s insurance company)

 This company provides the PIP/No-Fault Coverage to the injured person (first party).

 This party is represented by a different company and possesses bodily injury coverages necessary to pay a “third party claim” from the plaintiff in the case of serious injuries.
 The third party has nothing specific to do with No-Fault/PIP.

-What Exactly Is Personal Injury Protection (PIP) Insurance?
+What Exactly Is Personal Injury Protection (PIP Insurance)?

 “PIP” or “No-Fault” insurance are terms used interchangeably to refer to an extension of car insurance offered in some but not all states under which the insured is indemnified for his/her losses by his/her own insurance company.
-This insurance coverage helps pay the driver’s and/or passenger’s medical bills if either party was injured in a car accident, regardless of fault.
+The PIP insurance coverage helps pay the driver’s and/or passenger’s medical bills if either party was injured in a car accident, regardless of fault.
 As touched on above, PIP is considered 1st-party coverage.